rstudio/connect-examples/README.md

 4. Pick the corresponding folder for the example you want to deploy and enter a name

-Note that the `pins-tutorial` example will require setting an API key before the report will render correctly.
-All other content should deploy and render automatically.
+Note that the `pins-tutorial` and `stock-import` examples will require setting an API key before the reports will render correctly.
+All other content should deploy and render or run automatically.